 It was time to purge and have a garage sale.
 So armed with a laundry basket, garbage bags, garage sale stickers, and a big block of time it was time to do battle with my clutter.

 So after a week of swearing, toiling, bargaining with the kids (no, you do not need your Cocker-Spaniel-sized Barney doll.
-Second graders have moved ON from big purple dinosaurs-I am sure of it) and many packs of garage sale stickers later, our garage sale was ready to rock-n-roll.
+Second graders have moved ON from big purple dinosaurs- I am sure of it) and many packs of garage sale stickers later, our garage sale was ready to rock-n-roll.

 Needless to say, it was a good day.
 We removed a TON of unnecessary or outgrown items from our home and made some extra money for our No Bummer Summer Travel Fund at the same time.
-The kids got on aboard after hubby and I agreed they could have some of their earnings from the sale of their toys as “fun money.”
+The kids got on board after hubby and I agreed they could have some of their earnings from the sale of their toys as “fun money.”

-3. If it’s only worth a quarter-DONATE IT: I know “it all adds up” but it seemed like I spent an astronomical amount of time pricing twenty-five-cent items.
+3. If it’s only worth a quarter, DONATE IT: I know “it all adds up,” but it seemed like I spent an astronomical amount of time pricing twenty-five-cent items.
 Next time I will either donate those items, or bag it up and sell Ziploc bags full of stuff for a buck.

-4. Put my signs out the night before: I can’t tell you what a mad-scramble it was to put the signs out in the morning!
-Note to self;do it the night before!
+4. Put my signs out the night before: I can’t tell you what a mad scramble it was to put the signs out in the morning!
+Note to self: do it the night before!

 5. Skip the “No Early Sales” notation on the ad: No one pays any attention to that sh*t anyway.
 And hey, as long as you are polite and your money is green, you can shop my sale early.